Formative And Summative Assessment: The Differences Explained For Teachers

 They should be standardised – so you know how children across the country perform, and be based on a clear test development framework, and have been trialled and refined in schools.

-Some popular tests that have been developed in this way include PUMA (by Hodder/Rising Stars Assessment), NfER tests and GL Assessments.
+Some popular tests developed this way include PUMA (by Hodder/Rising Stars Assessment), NFER tests and GL Assessments.

-In a test by Rising Stars using PUMA assessment data, pupils who received one to one maths tuition from Third Space Learning made double the expect progress over 14 weeks.
+In a test by Rising Stars using PUMA assessment data, pupils who received one to one tuition from Third Space Learning made double the expected progress over 14 weeks.

-Regardless of what tests are used, schools and teachers will understand that they provide a snapshot of the performance on the day the test was taken.
-Children, just like adults, all have ‘good’ and ‘bad’ days, and these tests should be seen as a supplement to good quality teacher assessment, not a replacement for it.
+Regardless of which tests are used, schools and teachers will understand that they provide a snapshot of the performance on the day the test was taken.
+Children, like adults, have ‘good’ and ‘bad’ days, and these tests should be seen as a supplement to good quality teacher assessment, not a replacement.

-Formative vs summative assessments – the pros and cons
+Formative vs summative assessments – pros and cons

-Both formative and summative assessment have a very important role to play in the classroom and in schools.
-However, it is very important to ensure that you find the right balance between the two approaches for your own class’s learning needs.
+Both formative and summative assessments play important roles in the classroom and schools.
+Find the right balance between the two approaches for your class’s learning needs.

 x